MIRI Coronagraphic Imaging Target Acquisition

-There are four acquisition filters available for MIRI TA: F560W, F1000W, F1500W and a neutral density filter FND 1 (which is needed for TA in the case of very bright sources; see MIRI Coronagraphic Recommended Strategies).
+There are 4 TA filters available for MIRI: F560W, F1000W, F1500W and a neutral density filter FND* (which is required for TA in the case of very bright sources to avoid saturating the subarrays; see MIRI Coronagraphic Recommended Strategies).

-Due to the fact that spacecraft roll orientations during a given visibility period are very restricted, the observer is allowed to select which of the four locations within the coronagraphic subarray to perform the target acquisition (TA).
+Spacecraft roll orientations during a given visibility period are very restricted, so the observer is allowed to select which of 4 locations within the coronagraphic subarray to perform the TA.
 They will also have the option to repeat the entire observation, but with the TA performed within a region of the subarray that is diagonally opposed to the original TA (i.e,. a SECOND EXPOSURE).
-This ability enables the observer to mitigate against the effect of latency due to the acquisition of successive images.
+This ability enables the observer to mitigate against the effect of latency.

 * Bold italics style indicates words that are also parameters or buttons in software tools (like the APT and ETC).
 Similarly, a bold style represents menu items and panels.